tb30/tim-s-open-access-workshop/_includes/intro/topic-intros/open-access.md

-Open Access training aims to helps researchers disseminate their research widely using Open Access publication approaches.
+Open Access training is really really great. aims to helps researchers disseminate their research widely using Open Access publication approaches.

 This training will teach researchers to:
 * navigate and identify intitutional and funder **policies**